storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 ![][Generate-Reports-Dialog]

-On Windows 11 systems, StoryBuilder provides a Print Manager which allows you to select a printer and its options, and to display reports in a Print Preview window:
+On Windows 11 systems, StoryCAD provides a Print Manager which allows you to select a printer and its options, and to display reports in a Print Preview window:

 ![][Print-Manager]